KingAkeem/finance-analyzer/README.md

-Here's a comprehensive `README.md` for your GitHub repository:

 # Financial Headlines Analyzer with Local LLM

 ## Features

-- 📰 Fetches latest financial headlines from Yahoo Finance
+- 📰 Fetches latest financial headlines from Yahoo Finance and Reuters
-- 🔍 Analyzes headlines using Mistral 7B LLM via Ollama
+- 🔍 Analyzes headlines using Mistral 7B LLM via Ollama and performs research using SEC Filings with Llama3 LLM
 - � Identifies key trends, sector categorization, and overall sentiment
 - 🐳 Docker and Docker Compose support for easy deployment